 Wash cutting boards, feeding bowls, and utensils such as knives with hot, soapy water, or place in a dishwasher on the sanitize setting.

-One of the most effective ways to prevent the spread of illness-causing bacteria is to wash your hands!
-The CDC recommends washing your hands for at least 20 seconds with soap and warm water.
-You should wash your hands after handling raw pet food, cleaning your prep area, and picking up your pet’s stool.
+One of the most effective ways to prevent the spread of illness-causing bacteria is for people to wash their hands!
+The CDC recommends people wash their hands for at least 20 seconds with soap and warm water.
+Pet parents should wash their hands after handling raw pet food, cleaning the prep area, and picking up the pet’s stool.

 Dogs with long beards that trap excess liquid should be wiped after eating to prevent the spread of bacteria.
 Additionally, dogs and cats who consume raw food eliminate pathogens in their feces increasing exposure to humans.
-Always pickup stool, safely dispose, and wash your hands immediately.
+Always pick up stool, safely dispose, and wash up immediately.

-Following these simple steps when feeding your pet raw foods will decrease the risk of spreading bacteria.
-Feeding your pet raw food does not present any more risk of illness than storing and preparing raw food that you or your family plan to cook.
+Following these simple steps when feeding pets raw food will decrease the risk of spreading bacteria.
+Feeding pets raw food does not present any more risk of illness than storing and preparing raw food that people plan to cook.